Casblitel/Casblitel/README.md

-[randomWord]: Hello
+[randomWord]: Hi

-# Hello there and welcome to my GitHub 👋
+# Hi there and welcome to my GitHub 👋

 I represent myself as a full-stack developer from France 🇫🇷 I create new projects to learn more and more.
 Everytime I face a problem, I try to solve it.
 If I'm not able to solve it right away, I try to find a solution, even if I need to learn something new.